jasosmit/build-and-deploy-fips-enabled-optimized-rhbk/README.md

 A utility role to help build and deploy an optimized Red Hat Build of Keycloak (RHBK) to be deployed via the rhbk-operator to an OpenShift Container Platform 4.+ (OCP4).

-The main focus for this role is twofolds like stated above: build an optimized image that is strict FIPS compliant and enable an easy deployment of the resulting instance based on a provided jinja2 template.
+The main focus for this role is two folds like stated above: build an optimized image that is strict FIPS compliant and enable an easy deployment of the resulting instance based on a provided jinja2 template.

 The container build process allows for the addition of custom themes or additional libraries (e.g. extra providers to be deployed ...).